rileyedward/vue-component-library/README.md

 ## Overview

-### What is Vue Component Library?

 Vue Component Library is a curated set of 28+ Vue 3 components built with TypeScript and Tailwind CSS.
 It provides everything you need to build beautiful, consistent user interfaces - from basic form inputs and buttons to advanced data tables and interactive charts.
 Each component follows modern design patterns and includes comprehensive documentation and examples.

-### Why Use Vue Component Library?

-Building UI components from scratch is time-consuming and often leads to inconsistencies across your application.
-This library provides battle-tested, accessible components that you can drop into any Vue 3 project.
-All components are built with TypeScript for excellent developer experience and include proper event handling, customizable styling, and comprehensive prop interfaces.

 ## Getting Started